pgayal/use-read-replica-demo-aop/README.md

 This application uses the [RoutingDataSource.java](/src/main/java/com/example/usereadreplicademoaop/config/RoutingDataSource.java) which extends spring's [AbstractRoutingDataSource.java](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jdbc/datasource/lookup/AbstractRoutingDataSource.html) class to route the queries to a specific datasource based on the context.
 The context for each method call is set by AOP [ReadOnlyRouteInterceptor.java](/src/main/java/com/example/usereadreplicademoaop/aop/ReadOnlyRouteInterceptor.java)

-To make any method query the read-replica, you just have to use the `@ReadOnlyQuery` annotation on the service method which want to query on the read-replica.
+To make any method query the read-replica, you just have to use the `@ReadReplicaQuery` annotation on the service method which want to query on the read-replica.

 **NO OTHER CHANGE IS NEEDED ON THE DAILY TASK OF WRITING NEW METHODS**